"Academically Dressed" Guidelines

 The Harvey High School Academic Dress Guidelines vary slightly from the elementary and middle school guidelines.
 These guidelines can be accessed by clicking on the link for Harvey High School Academic Dress Guidelines in the right margin.

-In 2014, the program relocated to the new Family Resource Center at Elm Street Elementary School ( 585 Elm Street, Painesville ).
+In 2014, the program relocated to the new Family Resource Center at Elm Street Elementary School.
 Families in need of uniform clothing just need to call Center Coordinator, Amber Torres to make an appointment for the children to come and try on the available clothes.

 Each year, we ask that families send in gently used clothing that children have outgrown.
-Families can bring the clothing to their schools or to the Board Office at 58 Jefferson Street.
+Families can bring the clothing to the Family Resource Center at Elm Street Elementary School.
 The clothing is collected and professionally cleaned with donated services from Richmond Street's "The Laundromat".
 In addition, we ask our community for donations to help stock “The Raider Rack” with new or used dress code specific items.

 Clothing is given by appointment only- students required to be present for sizing.